 Government-wide Financial Statements - The Statement of Net Position and the Statement of Activities report information on all of the non-fiduciary activities of the District.
-The effect of interfund activity has been removed from these statements.
+For the most part, the effect of inter-fund activity has been removed from these statements.
 Governmental activities, which normally are supported by tax and intergovernmental revenues, are reported separately from business type activities, which rely to a significant extent on fees and charges for support.